Don’t lose sight! Trust your eyes to the best. Dr. Krishnan is Corpus Christi’s only Fellowship Trained Glaucoma specialist.

 In its early stages, glaucoma usually has no symptoms, which is what makes it so dangerous — by the time you notice problems with your sight, the disease has progressed to the point that irreversible vision loss has already occurred and additional loss may be difficult to stop.

 In most cases, glaucoma is associated with higher-than-normal pressure inside the eye — a condition called ocular hypertension.
 But it also can occur when intraocular pressure (IOP) is normal.
 If untreated or uncontrolled, glaucoma first causes peripheral vision loss and eventually can lead to blindness.

 According to the American Academy of Ophthalmology, the most common type of glaucoma — called primary open-angle glaucoma — affects an estimated 2.2 million people in the United States, and that number is expected to increase to 3.3 million by 2020 as the U.S. population ages.

 And because most cases of glaucoma have few or no early symptoms, about half of Americans with glaucoma don’t know they have it.

 In most types of glaucoma, elevated intraocular pressure (IOP) is associated with damage to the optic nerve in the back of the eye.

 Glaucoma is the second-leading cause of blindness in the U.S. (behind macular degeneration), and the second-leading cause of blindness worldwide (behind cataracts).

-Variations of narrow angle glaucoma include include acute angle closure glaucoma, chronic angle closure glaucoma, and neovascular glaucoma.
+Variations of narrow-angle glaucoma include acute angle-closure glaucoma, chronic angle-closure glaucoma, and neovascular glaucoma.

 During routine eye exams, a tonometer is used to measure your intraocular pressure, or IOP.
 Your eye typically is numbed with eye drops, and a small probe gently rests against your eye’s surface.